aayars/mastodon-boilerplate/README.md

-# Very Particular Docker Mastodon Setup
+# My Very Particular Minimally Viable Docker Mastodon Setup

+Stop.
+Look at the date on this `README`, if there is one.
+If it's more than a year old, reconsider the common wisdom of continuing.

 This repo contains instructions with boilerplate for setting up a single-user Mastodon instance which:

-* Runs from container (nginx too)
+* Runs under `docker-compose`, including `nginx`.
+Only provisioning steps run on the host.
-* Uses official pre-built images, no further building required
+* Uses official pre-built images, no further building required.
-* Uses cloud object storage with a distributed cache for serving media files
+* Uses cloud object storage with a distributed cache for serving media files.
-* Does not send mail
+* Does not send mail.

 ## Host OS